 SKIPPING ROCKS SW 9551: LRV, Undertones and a Little More

-Just when I thought Benjamin Moore Gray Owl was a colour unto itself, Sherwin Williams comes out with Skipping Rocks.
-And if you’re looking for a FLEXIBLE, versatile gray, it just might be the colour you’re searching for.
+Just when I thought Benjamin Moore Gray Owl was a color unto itself, Sherwin Williams comes out with Skipping Rocks.
+And if you’re looking for a FLEXIBLE, versatile gray, it just might be the color you’re searching for.

-In order to show you RELATEABLE & REAL homes, I ONLY use photos from my Online Colour Consulting clients.
-This means I don’t always have the quality pics I need, especially with these NEW colours.
+In order to show you RELATEABLE & REAL homes, I ONLY use photos from my Online Color Consulting clients.
+This means I don’t always have the quality pics I need, especially with these NEW colors.
 However, you’ll DEFINITELY find some SUPER helpful info to help you on your way!

-What type of paint colour is Sherwin Williams Skipping Rocks?
+What type of paint color is Sherwin Williams Skipping Rocks?
 Is it a warm or cool gray?

 Skipping Rocks comes across neither warm nor cool, but more like a STORMY gray.
 I mean, sure, if we break it down, it’s a barely warm gray, but will only look that way in certain conditions.

 If you have north-facing light, expect Skipping Rocks to lean more into its gray base, with slightly more noticeable undertones.
 If you have strong south-facing light or warm afternoon western sunshine, that’s when Skipping Rocks could look SLIGHTLY warm – but even that’s a stretch of the imagination.

 Read more: North, East, South, West – Which Paint Color is the Best?

 Skipping Rocks has an LRV of 63 which is friggin’ MAGICAL in my books.
 This moderate LRV means Skipping Rocks is a light depth color that’s well-suited to a variety of rooms.